 Who Can Access This Page?

 Users need the Finance / Cash & Credit permission to view this page.
-Connecting Plaid accounts, adding accounts, syncing, and reconciling each have their own sub-permissions.
+Beyond that, individual capabilities are gated separately: seeing the Rules tab, managing bank rules, matching transactions during reconciliation, completing or undoing a reconciliation, and managing imported statements each have their own permission.
 By default these belong to Super Admin and Accountant roles.

 Tips & Best Practices

-• Connect Plaid early in setup.
+Connect Plaid early in setup.
 Manual entry is tedious and error-prone.
 If your bank supports Plaid, link it on day one.
+If it doesn't, statement imports are the next best thing.

 Common Questions